Probe (Philippine TV program)

 Probe Profiles (formerly known as Probe, The Probe Team and The Probe Team Documentaries) is a Philippine documentary television show broadcast by ABS-CBN, GMA Network and ABC.
-Hosted by Cheche Lazaro, it premiered on March 6, 1987.
+Originally hosted by Cheche Lazaro, Maria Ressa and Luchi Cruz-Valdes, it premiered on March 6, 1987.
+After nine months, it moved to GMA Network.
 The show concluded on June 30, 2010.